microsoft/coyote/docs/samples/actors/failover-robot-navigator.md

 1. How to do failover testing using a Coyote `FailoverDriver` state machine.
 2. How to use Coyote to test failover in a service.
-3. How to use `--sch-pct` testing on multiple processes to find tricky bugs more quickly.
+3. How to use `--sch-prioritization` testing on multiple processes to find tricky bugs more quickly.
 4. How to specify the `--graph-bug` argument so that the coyote test tool would produce a snapshot-DGML diagram of the final state of the system when the bug was found.
 5. How to use `RaisePushStateEvent()` and `RaisePopStateEvent()` to achieve additional simplicity in